AndreasKvammen/NOIRE-Net/README.md

 This requires:
  - GitHub (for cloning the repository)
  - Python, Jupyter and Tensorflow working together on your local machine.
-For this work, Python 3.10.9, Jupyter Lab 3.5.3 and Tensorflow 2.9.0 were used.
+For this work, Python 3.10.9, JupyterLab Desktop 4.0.7 and Tensorflow 2.9.0 were used.

 ## Source
 contains the Jupyter Notebooks to train and test NOIRE-Net